prymeka/few-shot-object-detection/README.md

-# low-shot-object-detection-using-transfer-learning
+# Few-Shot Object Detection using Transfer Learning

-Study of Low-Shot Object Detection using Transfer Learning done as part of my MSc degree in AI.
+Study of Low-Shot Object Detection using Transfer Learning done as part of my MSc degree in AI completed in 2024.